 From the very first drive out I had to add another level of perception to the space around me.
 Suddenly peripheral view started to play very important part in contrary to my daily experience of its use.
 Together with my project’s aims, my driving characteristics also had to adjust in order to capture other drivers with my camera.

 Camera under a plastic bag on passenger’s seat became quite difficult a distinguishable object and it became, even more, difficult to understand its purpose there, when noticed by other drivers, that I am not looking at them at all.
 Seeing no visible connection between the driver and the “unknown” object raises curiosity for other drivers.
 This “object” in my car also becomes a connector with others by being uncommon, the punctum (Barthes, R. p.
 51) for the automobile.
 After each drive out, after my return, I was noticing that I have captured always a few drivers, which are actually looking back to the lens.
 And some of these looks are very intensely analysing this object with unclear functionality but also having something resembling a lens.
 Cameras around in urban spaces became a very common attribute, to which we started not to pay any attention.
 We know, that some drivers installing them in their cars to observe traffic in front and back of their vehicles.
 Capturing gazes back at the lens became a turning point of my project.

 But there are also another parallels that occur in the project – the erosion of boundaries between the public and the private.
 These disappearing boundaries are unsuccessful in capturing the multiple mobile relationships between them.
 These mobilities are physical (in the form of mobile people, objects, and hybrids of humans-in-machines).
-There is also a doubt, that comes up with a question inside ‘Is there something wrong in what I am doing?’ when a lens is pointing at a person, who is actively trying to understand if he / she is under observation (yet still unsure, that he/she is being observed or not?).
+There is also a doubt, that comes up with a question inside ‘Is there something wrong with what I am doing?’ when a lens is pointing at a person, who is actively trying to understand if he / she is under observation (yet still unsure, that he/she is being observed or not?).